 The 4-H Youth Development Program, through the Mississippi State University Extension Service, offers children and parents the opportunity to learn about ATV safety.
 This is made possible by a grant from the National 4-H Council as part of the 4-H ATV Safety Grant Program.
 The program is a collaboration among local 4-H groups, the National 4-H Youth Development Program, and the ATV Safety Institute (ASI).

 The goal of the 4-H ATV Safety Program is youth development.
 Participation in ATV Safety courses gives young people and adults the opportunity to learn safe and responsible operation of ATV machines.
 Not only does the training focus on the rider/operator, but it also focuses on the environment and allows participants the opportunity to make sound decisions.

 The 4-H ATV Safety Institute is a national program with several thousand young people and adults participating in ATV Safety training annually.
-In Mississippi, 4-H is beginning to offer ATV Safety courses all across the state so that individuals have an opportunity to learn how to safely operate ATVs and have fun in the process.
-MSU Extension currently has eight ASI-certified 4-H instructors.
+In Mississippi, 4-H is offering ATV Safety courses all across the state so that individuals have an opportunity to learn how to safely operate ATVs and have fun in the process.
+MSU Extension currently has sixteen ASI-certified 4-H instructors.
 With continued support from ASI, National 4-H Council, and other partners, more instructors will be secured so we can reach more children and adults through the ATV Safety program.

 Ten Key Points to Consider about ATV Safety